 Include the zip code or postal code.
 This information is not needed for GPS or Google Maps, so why waste space?

 Use abbreviations.
-Make sure you spell out Road, Street, Ontario, etc.
+Make sure you spell out road, street, state, etc.

 Use third person when writing your invitations.
 For example, "John invites you to their 50th birthday."

 Should the party be an informal gathering, this rule is not extremely important.

 Mention gift registries or mention anything that comes across as asking for gifts.

 The only appropriate thing to mention is "No Gifts Needed" should that be the case.

-Make sure the invites are mailed out timely.
+Make sure the invites are mailed out in a timely manner.

 A good guideline to follow is 2-4 weeks for an informal event; 7-10 weeks for a formal event.

 Provide RSVP without a self addressed, postage paid envelope.
 If it's not within your budget to provide pre-stamped RSVP cards, a more cost efficient option is email or phone.

 Don't make your guests pay to send back an RSVP.